atilika/kuromoji/README.md

 。　　　記号,句点,*,*,*,*,。,。,。
 ```

-# Contact us
+# About us

+We small team of experienced software engineers based in Tokyo who offers technologies and good advice in the field of search, natural language processing and big data analytics.

-Please feel free to contact us on kuromoji@atilika.com if you have any questions.
+Please feel free to contact us on kuromoji@atilika.com if you have any questions or need help.